-Lhasa to Base Camp: We Stay at a high standard hotel and experience real Chinese cuisine with mixture of Tibetan style with a b0wl of beverage along with each meal.
+Lhasa to Base Camp: we stay at a high standard hotel and experience real Chinese cuisine with mixture of Tibetan style with a b0wl of beverage along with each meal.

 The individual beverages until Base Camp are on each participant's own charge.

-Our triple skin base primalofe -dining tent is heated at evening (by heater) at both place (Base Camp and at Advance Base Camp) and the ground is insulated and topped up with a Tibetan carpet.
+Our triple skin base Primaloft dining tent is heated at evening (by heater) at both place (Base Camp and at Advance Base Camp) and the ground is insulated and topped up with a Tibetan carpet.
 Our kitchen is hygienic, clean and equipped with modern utensils and stoves.
 Likewise the shower tent is facilitated with hot gas gijar (electronic water hearter) system with shampoo, shower gel, body lotion and mirror.
 The toilet tent is big enough to render a high altitude toilet comfortable, equipped with toilet paper and fresh Odinel.
-A water bucket with soap and sanitilizer is at your disposal besides the dining tent.
+A water bucket with soap and hand sanitizer is at your disposal besides the dining tent.
 Similarly, a store tent and communication tent will be set up, depending the number of participants.
-Radio, Internet, phone and batteries charging facilities are part of the Base Camp and ABC
+Radio, Internet, phone and batteries charging facilities are part of the Base Camp and ABC.

 During the Expedition, you can enjoy various kinds of food, from the typical Nepali food to all types of international cuisine (Tibetan, Continental, European, Indian, Japanese etc.) As we provide Oven so the team can enjoy fresh breads and cakes and cookies at BC and ABC, along with varieties of drinks, among others, hot chocolate, coffee and fruit juice.
 Fresh vegetables, fruits and meat are supplied as regularly as possible from our kitchen.
 On request, for higher camps, a freshly cooked hygienic food or a packed food (as per condition) can be provided from our kitchen team as well as drinks and snacks.